 Electrofusion couplings are fittings used for joining polyethylene water and gas pipes.
-The electrofusion fittings are made of high-density PE 100, to ensure that the walls of the fitting and the pipe are welded together (io forse camnierei dicendo” to ensure that the internal layer of the fitting and external layer of the pipe are welded together” ma vedi te).
-This type of welding is carried out metterei “through” per non ripetere due volte by heating the electrical resistance inside the fitting, by using the designated welding machine.
+The electrofusion fittings are made of high-density PE 100, to ensure that the internal layer of the fitting and external layer of the pipe are welded together”.
+This type of welding is carried through the electrical resistance inside the fitting, by using the designated welding machine.
 The parameters to be set like temperature and installation time are on the label and can be read by the machine via the barcode.

 2. Electrofusion fitting.

 Electrofusion allows safe and reliable joining, thanks to a uniform heat diffusion.
 Automatic reading of the parameters by the machine reduces the number of operations that the operator has to perform during the installation.
 Furthermore, due to the safety of the system, this solution is currently the most widely used in the gas sector.

 The welding process takes time and requires qualified personnel who must be trained and certified in welding processes, as required by most of the European countries.
 Costs also rise due to the fact that the machinery has to be purchased or rented.
 External conditions can also affect the final result by compromising the welding.
 For this reason, working under extremely hot or extremely cold conditions will lead to a significant extension of time, an increase in costs and a higher likelihood of incurring in installation problems.

 What are push-fit fittings and how do they work?